nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `deletec INDEX`

 - Deletes the contact at the specified `INDEX`.
-- The index refers to the index number shown in the displayed person list.
+- The index refers to the number shown beside each contact's name in the contacts list.
 - The index **must be a positive integer** 1, 2, 3, …​
-- This command clears the contact that is currently displayed via the `viewc` command.
+- This command clears the contact that is currently displayed in the details list via the `viewc` command.

 Examples:
-- `listc` followed by `delete 2` deletes the 2nd person in the results of the `listc` command.
+- `listc` followed by `delete 2` deletes the 2nd person in the unfiltered contacts list returned by [`listc`](#listing-all-persons--listc).
-- `findc Betsy` followed by `delete 1` deletes the 1st person in the results of the `findc` command.
+- `findc Betsy` followed by `delete 1` deletes the 1st person in the filtered contacts list returned by [`findc`](#finding-contacts--findc).

 <div style="page-break-after: always;"></div>